rogeriotaques/valida/README.md

 - You also can run some stuff before/after the validation via callback methods and customize the messages and the layout of messages displayed!

-- There are 18 filters available to be used.
+- There are 19 filters available to be used.

-##How to use it ?
+## How to use it ?

 Import the "valida.js" on the HEAD of your page: